ariloytynoja/pagan-msa/examples/readme.txt

 pagan --reads-pileup --use-consensus --454 --readsfile 454_reads.fas \
 --outfile 454_reads_pagan --config-log-file 454.cfg

-The resulting alignments will be written to files 454_reads_pagan.fas and 454_reads_pagan.xml, and the the arguments used to '454.cfg'.
+The resulting alignment will be written to file 454_reads_pagan.fas and the the arguments used to '454.cfg'.

-A similar analysis can now be repeated for another input file with the command:
+A similar analysis could now be repeated for another input file with the command:

 pagan 454.cfg --readsfile more_reads.fas --outfile another_output_pagan